 One of the first things to decide is what level of Highlights you wish to see.
-To do this click on the "highlights level" button at the bottom of the screen to display a pop-menu, and then select the highlights level you would like to see.
-As you will see, the parameters range from None to Ballby-ball (although the latter could result in a rather long game).
+To do this select the highlighs level option accessible via the Match Screen menu button at bottom left of the screen, and then select the highlights level you would like to see.
+As you will see, the parameters range from None to Ball-by-ball (although the latter could result in a rather long game).
 If you select Wickets and Chances, this will display every edged or uppish shot; all LBW appeals, drops, catches and, of course, wickets falling.
 Selecting None will mean the match proceeds in text only mode.

-If you choose no highlights then you have choice of playing the match with a text commentary, or displaying the Batting or Bowling card.
-Make your selection by clicking on the appropriate tab.
+You have choice of playing the match with text commentary, displaying the Batting or Bowling card, or viewing the Ball Tracker which tracks each ball bowled.